Feminism in Chinese communism: Early 1900s

 Female students participate in demonstration as part of the 1919 May Fourth Movement.

 In the 1910s and 1920s, the May Fourth Movement advocated for more equality between women and men, more educational opportunities for women, and female emancipation.
 This era was more open and accommodating to feminism than the eras that followed it.
 The movement, however, only affected a small number of elite women who lived in urban areas and its impact on most women who lived in rural areas of China was minimal.
 Arranged marriages were common at the time.
 The only way that women could initiate a divorce was by suicide, whereas men could choose divorce for various reasons.

+Arising in the Marxist tradition, the CCP viewed class as the fundamental source of gender oppression.
+It held that women's liberation could only be fully achieved in a socialist society that had eliminated private ownership and the traditional practices that had kept women in an inferior position in society.
+This perspective deemed liberal feminism as narrow, bourgeois, and primarily of benefit to elite women.

-By the 1920s, the Communist movement in China used a labor and peasant organizing strategy that combined workplace advocacy with women's rights advocacy.
-The Communists would lead union organizing efforts among male workers while simultaneously working in nearby peasant communities on women's rights issues, including literacy for women.
-Mao Zedong and Yang Kaihui were among the most effective Communist political organizers using this method.
+By the 1920s, the communist movement in China used a labor and peasant organizing strategy that combined workplace advocacy with women's rights advocacy.
+The CCP would lead union organizing efforts among male workers while simultaneously working in nearby peasant communities on women's rights issues, including literacy for women.
+Mao Zedong and Yang Kaihui were among the most effective CCP political organizers using this method.
 Poor peasant women, in particular, became strong supporters of CCP programs.

-Among the major leaders of the women's movement in China during the 1920s, both Communist and more broadly, was Xiang Jingyu.
-The Kuomintang executed her on 1 May 1929 during a purge targeting the CCP and its supporters.
+Among the major leaders of the women's movement in China during the 1920s, both with the CCP and more broadly, was Xiang Jingyu.
+The Nationalist government executed her on 1 May 1929 during a purge targeting the CCP and its supporters.

 At the 3rd National Congress of the Chinese Communist Party, it passed the Resolution about the Women's Movement, which Xiang had drafted.
 The CCP's resolution emphasized the importance of women workers' movements and stated that shared anti-warlord and anti-imperialist themes could unite the various women's movements in China such as the feminist movement, the women's suffrage movement, and the movement to abolish prostitution.